juanuranidev/Freres/README.md

 # Freres
-Frères is an online store that sells clothes which I always liked, however after a while of browsing their site I thought it could have a better design so I set out to create it.
+<a href="https://freres.ar/" target="_blank">Frères</a> is an online store that sells clothes which I always liked, however after a while of browsing their site I thought it could have a better design so I set out to create it.
 Welcome to the new Frères.

 # Demo
 https://freres.netlify.app/